 The deeper a defined indenter penetrates the surface of a specimen with a specified test load, the softer the material that is being tested.
 The Rockwell hardness (HR) is then determined from the residual indentation depth, along with a few other factors (see below).

-In the Rockwell method, the total test force is applied in two steps.
+In hardness testing according to Rockwell, the total test force is applied in two steps.
 This is intended to eliminate effects from the roughness of the specimen surface (e.g., grooves on the specimen) as well as measurement errors caused by the play of the indentation depth measurement.

-In the Rockwell method, the test indentations must be set in such a way that there is sufficient distance to the edge of the specimen and between the individual test indentations.
-The minimum values that must be adhered to in the Rockwell hardness test according to standard ISO 6508 can be found in the diagram on the right.
+The test indentations must be set in such a way that there is sufficient distance to the edge of the specimen and between the individual test indentations.
+The minimum values that must be adhered to can be found in the diagram below.

 The Rockwell method offers the following advantages: